f1337/resume/_posts/blog/2011/2011-02-11-mubarak-resigns-on-the-feast-of-our-lady-of-lourdes.md

 layout: post
 title: Mubarak Resigns on the Feast of Our Lady of Lourdes
 date: 2011-02-11 15:17:47.000000000 -08:00
-categories: philosophy links photos quotes
+categories: culture links photos quotes
 tags:
 - catholic
 - cult.ure